getcarina/getcarina.com/_tutorials/012-servicenet.md

     Name: f11f822500bb
     ```

-    Choose a segment (one of the nodes) from the output of `docker info`.
-Any segment (node) will do.
-Perhaps choose the one with the least running containers.
-For example, `3947b48f-7b6b-409b-8a49-a9d71672a0d4-n2`.
+1. Choose a segment (one of the nodes) from the output of `docker info`.
+Although any segment (node) will work, you could choose the one with the fewest running containers.
+In the preceding output, that would be `3947b48f-7b6b-409b-8a49-a9d71672a0d4-n2`.

 1. Get the internal IP address of the segment using the `racknet/ip` Docker utility image.